KathyReid/osdc-2015-presentation/transcript.md

 SLIDE: Parental advisory

 The classification for this presentation is Parental Guidance recommended.
-There will be some coarse language, but that's about it.
+There will be some possibly coarse language, but that's about it.

 SLIDE: Creative Commons